Evaastro/HR_diagram/README.md

   AND 1000 / parallax <= 200
 ORDER BY random_index
 ```
 Do not forget to download the data in the format csv when generating the data.
+The format by default of the Gaia query is VOTable.
+It can be changed before downloading of the data.

 A new version of this file can be generated using Gaia DR3.